Editor’s Note: This post was updated on August 14, 2018, for accuracy and comprehensiveness. It was originally published on August 24, 2016.

-Put simply, anyone who goes through IF follows a certain cycle of fasting and eating (some call it feasting).
+Put it simply, anyone who goes through Intermittent fasting follows a certain cycle of fasting and eating.

-While most diets will recommend specific types of food to eat or recommending a calorie intake IF helps you accomplish health and fitness goals by recommending how often you should eat.
+While most diets will recommend specific types of healthy food to eat or recommending a calorie intake IF helps you accomplish health and fitness goals by recommending how often you should eat.
 The period time you consume calories will be time restricted, following by periods of fasting.

 Currently, there are numerous IF protocols out there, but the most well-known include:

 Martin Berkhan of leangains.com (hence it’s often referred to as the Lean Gains method) popularized the sixteen–hour fast and eight–hour eating period in a day.
 In this method, you eat your first meal right after the 16-hour fast.

 This IF style works for some folks because they don’t have to worry about being hungry for the entire 16 hours.
 Often, they’ll sleep (and automatically fast) for 8 hours more or less, and extend that fasted state for another 8 hours.
 Let’s say you had your last meal at 7 pm, slept at 9 pm, and woke up at 5 am.
 You’ll eat your first meal at 11 am if you follow this Intermittent Fasting regimen.